daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    ![readingAgentR](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2015.55.06.png)

    I deduced that `QXJlYTUx` was encoded using Base64.
 There are a reason for that.
 Typically encoded BS64 ends with one or two `=` characters as padding though, the length of a BS64 encoded string is typically a multiple of 4, if not, it is padded with `=` to make until it is.
-Since the length of 'QXJlYTUx' is 8 characters, I recognized it is encoded using BS64.
+Since the length of `QXJlYTUx` is 8 characters, I recognized it is encoded using BS64.

    ![encoding](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2016.25.14.png)